xiasong0501/GRAT/readme.md

 You try different basic attack strategies and combine them with ours by adjusting "methods = ['MI-FGSM']" and "UMI_GRs=[1]" in **run_attacks.py**

+We will update the adversarial attacks on Camouflaged and Shadow SAM later.

 If you find this code helpful, please consider citing: